Tuesday, March 17, 2015

 # # #

-• Most conscripts are peasants suspicious of townspeople but those who lodge with Parisians come to appreciate them, personally and for their fervent patriotism.
+• Most conscripts were peasants suspicious of townspeople but those who lodged with Parisians came to appreciate them, personally and for their fervent patriotism.

-• Those that live in unheated barracks or camp in parks are grateful for the soup and blankets given by people who are suffering too:
+• Those that lived in unheated barracks or camped in parks were grateful for the soup and blankets given by people who are suffering too:

 "I don't want to fight anymore!
 I want to return to my village!